jonzia/Catan/README.md

 ## Running a Trained Model

 The file `trainedModel.mat` contains a trained neural network quality function which may be used in conjunction with the utility functions provided in this repository to run Monte Carlo simulations or suggest optimal moves in actual-play games.
-To do the latter, one must currently use the MATLAB command line interface; a detailed user guide on using this command line interface will be released in a subsequent update.
-In summary, the trained network may be applied to each valid action given the current the board state, obtained via `utils.getState()` and `utils.getActions()` or related action-retrieval functions.
+To do the latter, one may use the provided function `game.gameManager()`, which interfaces with the scripts in this package and the trained quality function to enable the user to play a game using the MATLAB command line interface in conjunction with a graphical representation of the game board (shown above).